-12 Top-Rated Tourist Attractions in El Paso
+12 Top-Rated Attractions & Things to Do in El Paso, TX

-Fun things to do and places to visit include the El Paso Museum of Art with its fine collection of pre-Columbian and Indian art, the Mission Trail, and the Magoffin Home State Historic Site.
+Fun things to do in El Paso and great places to visit include the El Paso Museum of Art with its fine collection of pre-Columbian and Indian art, the Mission Trail, and the Magoffin Home State Historic Site.
 Within the city limits, occupying the site of a military post established in the mid-19th century, is Fort Bliss, today one of the largest air defense centers in the world and home to fascinating military museums.
 For those interested in exploring El Paso's outdoor recreation, Franklin Mountains State Park and Hueco Tanks State Historic Site are ripe for adventure.

 See also: Where to Stay in El Paso

 The theater is built in Spanish Colonial Revival style, and part of the experience here is simply appreciating the intricately decorated auditorium space.
 Mosaic-tiled floors, ornamental metal railings, and antique furniture add to this atmospheric theater, as do the painted stars on the ceiling that reflect a summer night's sky.

 Address: 125 West Mills Avenue, El Paso, Texas

-4 El Paso Museum of Art
+4. Get Your Art Fix at El Paso Museum of Art

-The El Paso Museum of Art houses an impressive collection of more than 7,000 pieces focusing on American, European, and Mexican art from the 12th century to current times.
-The American art collection features many fine examples from the Southwest with works by Frederic Remington and Charles M. Russell, along with portraits by Rembrandt Peale, Thomas Sully, and Gilbert Stuart.
-Modernist artists represented include Milton Avery, John Marin, and Max Weber, and the museum displays Impressionist pieces by Edward Bannister, Frank Boggs, William Merritt Chase, and Henry O. Tanner, to name just a few.
+Among its prize possessions are works by Frederic Remington and Charles M. Russell, as well as important portraits by Rembrandt Peale, Thomas Sully, and Gilbert Stuart.
+Modernist artists represented include Milton Avery, John Marin, and Max Weber.
+The museum also displays Impressionist pieces by Edward Bannister, Frank Boggs, William Merritt Chase, and Henry O. Tanner, to name just a few.

-Address: 1 Arts Festival Plaza, El Paso
+Address: 1 Arts Festival Plaza, El Paso, Texas

-5 Hueco Tanks State Park & Historic Site
+5. Hueco Tanks State Park & Historic Site

 Due to the fragile resources of the park, there is a cap on the number of people who can visit in a day.
 Reservations can be secured by calling ahead of time.
-Guided tours of the pictographs can also be scheduled during your visit.
+Guided tours of the pictographs can also be scheduled during your visit - and take a picnic.

 Address: 6900 Hueco Tanks Road Number 1, El Paso, Texas

-The El Paso Zoo offers an entertaining day for families as they explore the Animals of Africa, Animals of Asia, and Animals of the Americas exhibits, each housing large numbers of creatures big and small.
+El Paso Zoo offers an entertaining day for families as they explore the Animals of Africa, Animals of Asia, and Animals of the Americas exhibits, each housing large numbers of creatures big and small.
 The zoo also features fun Zoo Adventure Programs for children and adults alike, along with daily animal encounters where visitors can get up close to sea lions, eagles, monkeys, tortoises, and other animals (check the events calendar to see what's on prior to arrival).

 Address: 4001 E. Paisano Drive, El Paso, Texas

-7 Centennial Museum and Chihuahuan Desert Gardens
+7. Visit Centennial Museum and Chihuahuan Desert Gardens

 Built to commemorate the 100th anniversary of the independence of Texas from Mexico, the Centennial Museum features displays related to the natural and cultural history of the Southwest and Mexico.
 On the campus of the University of Texas at El Paso, the museum houses both permanent and changing exhibits dealing with archeology, ethnology, geology, and paleontology, as well as the arts and sciences.

 Address: 500 West University Avenue, El Paso, Texas

-8 The National Border Patrol Museum
+8. The National Border Patrol Museum

 Highlights include a large collection of patrol vehicles, from rudimentary boats, motorcycles, and jeeps to sophisticated helicopters and other aircraft (static displays include an OH-6 helicopter, a Piper Super Cub airplane, and a Conquistador speedboat).

 Address: 4315 Woodrow Bean Transmountain Road, El Paso, Texas

-9 Magoffin Home State Historic Site
+9. Magoffin Home State Historic Site

 This 19-room adobe homestead was constructed in 1875 in Territorial style and boasts three wings, each constructed in different periods.
 Built for one of El Paso's leading families, the house features original furnishings, textiles, and photos, along with many fine paintings and splendid mid-Victorian décor.

 Address: 1120 Magoffin Avenue, El Paso, Texas

-10 The El Paso Holocaust Museum and Study Center
+10. The El Paso Holocaust Museum and Study Center

 The El Paso Holocaust Museum and Study Center, a memorial to the victims of the Holocaust, also contains permanent exhibits with information covering all aspects of WWII, as well as life in Europe before the rise of the Nazis.
 There's also a gallery of El Paso Holocaust survivor.

 Address: 715 N. Oregon Street, El Paso

-11 El Paso Museum of Archaeology
+11. El Paso Museum of Archaeology

 There is a lot of fun to uncover at the El Paso Museum of Archaeology, including detailed dioramas and galleries of life in the region for the last 14,000 years.
 Located on the north side of the city near the base of Franklin Mountains, this eye-catching museum is free, and the facility often hosts special lectures, events, and family programs in its auditorium.

 Address: 4301 Woodrow Bean Transmountain Drive, El Paso, Texas

-12 Fort Bliss and Old Ironsides Museums
+12. Fort Bliss and Old Ironsides Museums

 Established as a US Army post in the mid-19th century, Fort Bliss later served as a base for Confederate forces during the Civil War.
 Today, the camp is home to the Army Air Defense Center and is a combat training location for allied nations, and home to a number of interesting museums.